NovoLog Mix 70/30

 See also: Side effects (in more detail)

-Many other medicines can increase or decrease the effects of insulin on lowering your blood sugar.
+Many other medicines can affect your blood sugar, and some medicines can increase or decrease the effects of insulin.
+Some drugs can also cause you to have fewer symptoms of hypoglycemia, making it harder to tell when your blood sugar is low.
+Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about NovoLog Mix 70/30 (insulin aspart / insulin aspart protamine)

 - During Pregnancy

 - Dosage Information

 - Support Group

 - 3 Reviews – Add your own review/rating